dogle-scottlogic/big-data/cassandra-vs-mariadb/Cassandra vs. MariaDB.md

 We also decided against using the messaging queue software RabbitMQ to send generated events from the hat shop to the databases.
 Whilst it was useful in allowing us to separate out the data generator code from the databases, fully decoupling the different components of our application, it limited the speed with which we could throw data at the databases.
 RabbitMQ also had the advantage that it allowed us to play the same events against both databases, however our hat shops seedable random number generator meant that we had this capability already and so we made the decision to leave it out.

 The Datastax driver for Cassandra offers asynchronous execution of queries by calling the _executeAsync()_ method.
-We used Java to run our experiments, so for MariaDB we must use JDBC for our queries.
-JDBC doesn’t offer asynchronous execution, so we execute our queries from isolated threads and use a connection pool provided by HikariCP to give use something like the Cassandra driver’s in-built functionality with JDBC.
+We used Java to run our experiments, so for MariaDB we had to use JDBC for our queries.
+JDBC doesn’t offer asynchronous execution, so we execute our queries from isolated threads and use a connection pool provided by [HikariCP](https://github.com/brettwooldridge/HikariCP) to give use something like the Cassandra driver’s in-built functionality with JDBC.

 Lastly we wanted both our databases to be run in an isolated environment which could be easily recreated for testing.
 To this end we made the decision to use Docker images to run both Cassandra and MariaDB enabling us to run up both database instances quickly and easily.
-The system is written in such a way however to easily allow connections to be made to database instances outside of Docker if necessary.
+The system however, is written in such a way as to easily allow connections to be made to database instances outside of Docker if necessary.

 ## Logging our results